pawurb/node-postgres-wiki/Client.md

-Your main interface point with the PostgreSQL server, the __Client__ is basically a facade on top of the [[Connection]] to provide a _much_ more user friendly, "node style" interface for doing all the lovely things you like with PostgreSQL.
+Your main interface point with the PostgreSQL server.
+Client is used to create & dispatch queries to Postgres.
+Client also emits events from Postgres for 'LISTEN/NOTIFY' processing and non-critical error and notice messages from the server.

 - methods
   - [[connect|Client#method-connect]]